 Registration also requires an upfront accommodation payment. $200.
 Accomodation is a shared room, either couple or twin share for three nights - Pyramid Hill, Swan Hill, and Echuca on a long weekend.
 You'll find that the accom starts off as basic day 1, but works up to luxurious by the third night.

 Contact us first to ensure that there are shared accom rooms available and a shared room that suits your gender.
 After you get the go ahead please pay your accom at the same time you register.
 We can only confirm your attendance with your payment.

 There are long roads, and some long days in the saddle.
 Many roads are 100 kmh.
 There isn't a Vespa mechanic within cooee.
 Like the original expedition we'll be avoiding the major towns, and we'll be on our own on the northern plains.
 So this is for experienced riders only.
 We're happy to talk it over with you, but we'll let you know if we don't think you should do it.

 You are an independent rider.
-Your bike is recently serviced and roadworthy.
+Your bike is recently serviced, well maintained, and roadworthy.
 You carry your own tools and parts to do minor repairs, including tyre puncture.
 There is opportunity for some adventure ridng if you want to go off - bitumen.
 You are insured, and have emergency roadside assist if you seriously break down and need to leave the ride and catch a train home.